deep-goyal/deep-goyal/README.md

 - 📧 Reach me at: [deep.goyal@icloud.com](mailto:deep.goyal@icloud.com).
 - 💼 Check out my [LinkedIn](https://www.linkedin.com/in/goyal-deep).
 - 🏆 Oh and, I'm the Outstanding TA of the Year.
+- ⚡️ Fun fact: I know how to solve the megaminx cube.

 ### My Languages and Tools: